ARMmbed/uvisor/docs/PORTING.md

     ...
     ldr r0, =SystemInit
     blx r0
+#if       defined(FEATURE_UVISOR) && defined(UVISOR_SUPPORTED)
     ldr r0, =uvisor_init    /* [*] Insert this. */
     blx r0                  /* [*] Insert this. */
+#endif /* defined(FEATURE_UVISOR) && defined(UVISOR_SUPPORTED) */
     ldr r0, =__start
     bx  r0
     ...
 ```

+Make sure that no static initialization (zeroing the BSS section, loading data from flash to SRAM) happens before the uVisor initialization.
+Even setting a single global variable before `uvisor_init()` and then referring to it later on might result in data corruption.

+The conditional guards that we used in the example above rely on the `FEATURE_UVISOR` and `UVISOR_SUPPORTED` symbols, which will be covered shortly.

 ### Linker script
 [Go to top](#overview)